-- If you're not able to go to your usual pharmacy to replace your prescription drugs, contact your Medicare drug plan to find another network pharmacy nearby.
+- If you're not able to go to your usual network pharmacy to replace your prescription drugs, contact your Medicare drug plan to find another network pharmacy nearby.
 A network pharmacy is a pharmacy that agrees to provide members of certain Medicare plans with services and supplies at a discounted price.
 In some Medicare plans, your prescriptions are only covered if you get them filled at network pharmacies.

 Using in-network pharmacies

 - You'll be able to move most prescriptions from one network pharmacy to another, and back to your regular pharmacy when the emergency or disaster ends.
 If you need help finding the closest network pharmacy, contact your Medicare drug plan.

 - You'll need to tell the new pharmacy the name of your regular pharmacy and which drugs you need refilled.

 Using out-of-network pharmacies

 - Contact your Medicare drug plan for information about their out-of-network rules.

 - When you buy your drugs at an out-of-network pharmacy, you'll probably have to pay full cost for the drugs at the time you fill your prescriptions.

 Additional (extended-day) supplies

 If you think you won't return home for a long time, you may want to get an extended-day supply (a 60- to 90-day supply) of your drugs.
 Ask your Medicare drug plan whether it offers extended-day supplies and which pharmacies you can use to get them.